What is return on advertising spend (ROAS)?

 The breakeven point for ROAS is 100%.
 This is when the amount you acquired in revenue is equal to the amount you spent on advertising to acquire that revenue.
 So, the ROAS for any ad program would be over 100% if ad revenue is greater than its cost.

-For example, imagine you spend $1,000 on a user acquisition campaign.
+For example, imagine you spend $1,000 on a Google Ads user acquisition campaign.
 After it ends, you see that the campaign has generated $5,000 of revenue from new users acquired.
-To calculate ROAS, you would divide $5,000 of generated revenue by $1,000 of advertising cost:
+To calculate ROAS, you would use the ROAS formula to divide $5,000 of generated revenue by $1,000 of advertising cost: